![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() |

 Many of these

-objects require a fairly large telescope (16 inches or
+objects require a fairly large telescope (16-inch or

 larger) (482 pages, 84MB) Print Version - Note: The